When most people think of auto accidents, they most likely think about the driver of one vehicle being either wholly or mainly at fault.

 Common tire defects include:

-- Tire sidewall defects: Defects in the tire’s sidewall, resulting either from faulty design or manufacture, can result in unanticipated blowout or collapse.
+- Tire sidewall defects: Defects in the tire’s sidewall, resulting in either faulty design or manufacture, can result in unexpected blowout or collapse.

 - Premature tread wear: Premature tread wear can be a sign of a manufacturing flaw.